npm package discovery and stats viewer.

 Pass 1 — Microsoft schema validation

-Posts the manifest to validationgateway.omex.office.net, the same endpoint used by the official office-addin-manifest validate command.
+POSTs the manifest to validationgateway.omex.office.net, the same endpoint used by the official office-addin-manifest validate command.
 If the gateway is unreachable (offline, on-prem CI), this pass degrades to a warning and the static checks still run.

 Pass 2 — Static analysis

-| Check | Errors on | Warns on | |---|---|---| | Resource ID integrity | resid="X" with no matching declared resource | Declared resource IDs never referenced | | Duplicate IDs | Same id= on multiple controls or groups | — | | Required fields | Missing <Id>, <Version>, <ProviderName>, <DefaultLocale>, <DisplayName>, <Description> | — | | GUID format | <Id> that isn't a valid GUID | — | | FunctionFile | ExecuteFunction buttons with no <FunctionFile>, or <FunctionFile resid> pointing to unknown resource | — | | URL reachability | External URLs returning 4xx or unreachable | localhost URLs unreachable (dev server may not be running) | | AppDomain coverage | — | External host used in resources but absent from <AppDomains> |
+| Check | Errors on | Warns on | |---|---|---| | resid integrity | resid="X" with no matching declared resource | Declared resource IDs never referenced anywhere | | Duplicate IDs | Same id= on multiple controls or groups | — | | Required fields | Missing <Id>, <Version>, <ProviderName>, <DefaultLocale>, <DisplayName>, <Description> | — | | GUID format | <Id> value that isn't a valid GUID | — | | FunctionFile | ExecuteFunction buttons with no <FunctionFile> declared, or <FunctionFile resid> pointing to unknown resource | — | | URL reachability | External URLs returning 4xx or unreachable | localhost URLs unreachable (dev server may just not be running) | | AppDomain coverage | — | External host used in resources but missing from <AppDomains> |

 Notes

-• Self-signed certificates on localhost are accepted.
+• Self-signed certificates on localhost are accepted (no rejectUnauthorized).

 • URL probes use HEAD requests with a concurrency of 8.